apereo/apereo.github.io/_posts/cas/2019-09-27-numvulndisc.md

 cas.version=6.1.0-RC6
 ```

-**As of this writing, CAS `6.1` still is in development**.
-The patch will be available and released per the [CAS release schedule](https://github.com/apereo/cas/milestones).
-For the time being, you may be able to switch your overlay to point to `6.1.0-RC6-SNAPSHOT` instead.

 # Support

 CAS is Apache v2 open source software under the sponsorship of the Apereo Foundation, supported by community volunteers and enthusiasts.
 Support options may be [found here](https://apereo.github.io/cas/Support.html).